okp4/kafka-processor-cosmos-block/README.md

 ## Purpose

-The Kafka Streams CØSMOS-Blocks is basically a stream processor which continuously reads [CØSMOS blocks](https://docs.cosmos.network/master/intro/sdk-app-architecture.html) from an `input` Kafka topic, unwraps the CØSMOS transactions and sends them to an `output` topic.
+The Kafka Processor `CØSMOS-Block` is basically a Stream Processor which continuously reads [CØSMOS blocks](https://docs.cosmos.network/master/intro/sdk-app-architecture.html) from an `input` Kafka topic, unwraps the CØSMOS transactions and sends them to an `output` topic.

 <p align="center">